moallemi/home-assistant-mac/README.md

+### NOTE: This repo was archived due to release of official Home Assistant Mac app at https://github.com/home-assistant/iOS/releases

 # Home Assistant macOS App
 Are you tired of having a tab always open in your browser for [Home Assistant](https://home-assistant.io)?
 So this app is for you!